 Integrating Home Cardio With the RazFit Program

-RazFit’s structure — 1 to 10 minute bodyweight workouts — creates a natural foundation that can scale into a full cardio training program.
-The AI trainer Orion focuses on strength-oriented movements, while Lyssa’s cardio-specific programming targets the kind of sustained heart rate elevation that drives cardiovascular adaptation.
+RazFitβs structure, 1 to 10 minute bodyweight workouts with no equipment requirement, creates a natural foundation that scales into a full cardio training program.
+AI trainer Orion focuses on strength-oriented movements that build the muscular endurance underpinning sustained cardio performance.
+Lyssaβs cardio-specific programming targets the kind of sustained heart rate elevation that drives cardiovascular adaptation, using the exercise selection principles described in this guide: high-recruitment compound movements, scalable intensity, and alternating muscle group sequencing.

 The gamification layer matters more than it may initially seem.
-Research on habit formation suggests that intrinsic reward mechanisms — badges, streaks, unlockable content — improve adherence to exercise programs, particularly in the first 12 weeks when the physiological rewards of training are still building.
-Forty percent of people who begin a new exercise program discontinue it within the first three months.
-Structured progression and visible achievement markers reduce that dropout rate.
+Research on habit formation consistently shows that intrinsic reward mechanisms, including achievement badges, consistency streaks, and unlockable content, improve adherence to exercise programs during the critical first 12 weeks when physiological rewards are still building.
+Approximately 40 percent of people who begin a new exercise program discontinue it within the first three months.
+Structured progression and visible achievement markers reduce that dropout rate by converting abstract goals into concrete, session-by-session feedback.

 The cardiovascular adaptations to high-intensity interval training are well-established.
 Even short bouts of vigorous effort, performed consistently three times per week, drive meaningful improvements in VO2max and metabolic health markers in previously sedentary adults.